bbqkees/ems-esp-domoticz-plugin/README.md

 <img src="https://raw.githubusercontent.com/bbqkees/ems-esp-domoticz-plugin/master/images/ems-esp-web-mqtt-base-setting.jpg" height="300">
 <br>
 Also make sure you don't change the host name of the Gateway otherwise the topic will change as well!
+In the latest plugin version you can change the topic string as well for more flexibility.

 ### Set the right MQTT update frequency
 By default the Gateway will publish the set of MQTT messages every 120 seconds.<br>